Ulises-Rosas/DNA-Barcodes-BasicMetrics/README.md

 ![Image of Ulises-Rosas](https://github.com/Ulises-Rosas/DNA-Barcodes-BasicMetrics/blob/master/plots.png)

-Since we are dowloading sequences directly from the _GenBank_ repository rather than _BOLD_ repository, misannotation of sequences can occur.
+Since we are downloading sequences directly from the _GenBank_ repository rather than _BOLD_ repository, misannotation of sequences can occur.
 Nevertheless, the absence of a Barcoding Gap can be defined either in terms of sequence annotation as also effect of broad geographical scales.